Business insurance is something all businesses need, from the newest startup to the largest of corporations.

 A BOP bundles commercial property coverage, along with general liability insurance.
 This option is chosen by many business owners because it’s typically the most inexpensive choice.

 Insurance is something all businesses—especially startups—need to start recognizing as essential; it can save small businesses from bankruptcy due to the financial burdens of not having coverage.
-To find the right business insurance that will protect and cover your business, be sure to contact Scavone Insurance Center, located in White Plains!
+To find the right business insurance that will protect and cover your business, be sure to contact Scavone Insurance Agency Center LLC, located in White Plains!